MrArna/mapreduceCrawler/README.md

 At this point launch the jar, by typing:

-`hadoop jar /path/to/the/jar /path/to/the/hdfs/input/folder /path/to/output/folder`
+`hadoop jar nameFinder-Arnaboldi-assembly-final.jar /path/to/the/jar /path/to/the/hdfs/input/folder /path/to/output/folder`

 The output of the application will be in the given output folder, that should not exist prior the computation.
 It will be created automatically.